Oni (Japanese demon)

 Shintoism is the key

-On the front page of this blog, we have written about the perspective of seeing our environment with Shintoism.
+On the front page of this blog, we have written about the unique perspective of Shintoism on observing our environment.

 (If you have not seen it yet, please try this page!)